Peter A Allard School of Law

 All-Party Parliamentary Group on Modern Slavery (“Supply Chain Team”)

-The IJHR Clinic is the official external research group for the Canadian All-Party Parliamentary Group (APPG) to End Modern Slavery, a body currently comprised of over 40 Canadian MPs and Senators that seeks to make significant advances in fighting human trafficking in Canada and abroad.
+The Supply Chain Team is the official external research group for the Canadian All-Party Parliamentary Group (APPG) to End Modern Slavery, a body currently comprised of over 40 Canadian MPs and Senators that seeks to make significant advances in fighting human trafficking in Canada and abroad.
 The Clinic provides the APPG with legal memos related to human trafficking and works to develop related legislation.
 The team is working to identify pressing modern slavery issues that the APPG should consider and travels to Ottawa to participate in briefings to members of Parliament on those issues.
 The team is also part of a global network of lawyers seeking to utilize customs tariffs laws to combat human trafficking.
-The team will also develop content for the Modern Slavery APPG’s website.
+The Team also supports the forced labour unit of the International Labour Organization (ILO) by conducting an analysis of the performance of Sierra Leone, Thailand, and the United Kingdom under the ILO’s Forced Labour Convention No 29.
+Visit the All-Party Parliamentary Group’s website to keep up with our important work and to see our past projects and future updates.

 Magnitsky Act Legal Advocacy (“Magnitsky Team”)

-The Magnitsky Team is part of an international consortium of lawyers working to develop submissions to countries with Magnitsky Acts, which include Canada, the United States, the United Kingdom, Australia, Norway, Lithuania, Latvia, and Estonia.
-The team is working with pro-bono counsel in USA, UK, and Canada, as well as Human Rights First, to develop specific case files on human rights abusers and corrupt officials who could be added to the Magnitsky Act visa ban and asset freeze lists.
-The team has thus far made submissions on 24 individuals and entities in different jurisdictions.
+The Magnitsky Team is part of an international consortium of lawyers working to develop submissions to countries with the Magnitsky Acts, which include Canada, the United States, the United Kingdom, Australia, Norway, Lithuania, Latvia, and Estonia.
+The team is working with pro-bono counsel in USA, UK, and Canada, as well as with esteemed partners such as Human Rights First from New York, Redress from the United Kingdom, Open Society from Europe, and the International Lawyer Project to develop specific case files on human rights abusers and corrupt officials who could be added to the Magnitsky Act visa ban and asset freeze lists.
+The Team actively engages in comprehensive research, fact-finding exercises, report publications, and participation in workshops and conferences organized by national and international NGOs and human rights entities.
+The team has thus far made submissions on 32 individuals and entities in different jurisdictions.
+In the past year, our clinicians submitted files on foreign corrupt officials to address significant corruption issues in North Macedonia and El Salvador.

 Past Projects